Excitons under strain: light absorption and emission in strained hexagonal boron nitride

 \subsection{Optical absorption}

 In bulk h-BN the lowest excitation is composed of four peaks degenerate two by two.
 The splitting between these pairs is due to the inter-layer interaction, the so-called Davydov splitting\cite{paleari2018excitons}.
-The lowest pair is dark in linear response and bright in two-photon absorption\cite{attaccalite2018two}.
-The other pair is formed by a linear combination of a bright and a dark exciton and it is dark in two-photon absorption.
+These two pairs of excitons are different for inversion symmetry, one is even and the other is odd.
+This makes the lowest pair dark in linear response and bright in two-photon absorption.\cite{attaccalite2018two} On the opposite the other pair is dark in two-photon absorption and forms a linear combination of bright and dark excitons in linear response, due to the rotation symmetry.